Omkar-76/Omkar-76/README.md

 ### Hi 👋, I'm Omkar Bangar

-- Truly passionate about learning new technologies and hope to contribute significantly in this field in the future
+- 🏆 Truly passionate about learning new technologies and hope to contribute significantly in this field in the future.

 - 🔭 I’m currently working on Frontend Development.